Sheridan/cephos/README.md

    - mount.sh command
    - fstab entries
    - systemd.mount/systemd.automount units

+# Special `/cephos` Directory
+This directory was created specifically to be placed on a persistent partition of a fast device.

+Files listed [here](live_build_config/includes.chroot_after_packages/usr/local/share/cephos/init/files) and directories listed [here](live_build_config/includes.chroot_after_packages/usr/local/share/cephos/init/directories) are moved into this directory.
+A symlink is created to the original file location, and a `mount --bind` is created for the original directory location.

+If this directory resides on a separate fast device, it serves two functions:

+## Fast Data Access
+The directory contains `/var/lib/ceph` with Ceph data.
+While OSDs store their metadata on their own disks, the MON stores its data here, so fast access is desirable.

+## Quick Replacement of the Boot Flash Drive
+All Ceph-related data required for the host are also stored in `/etc/hosts`, `/etc/hostname`, `/etc/systemd/system`, and so on.
+Ideally, I want to achieve a setup where simply plugging in the boot flash drive and booting the node is enough for it to immediately connect to the Ceph cluster, without the need to run connection scripts.

 # Project build
 1. Docker and the Docker Compose plugin must be installed.